Community College Success

 4. Avoid over-working your student.
 If your child is taking a full time community college course load, do not expect any additional homeschool classes.
 If your child has two full community college classes, they might be able to do one or two classes at home.
 If your child is taking one full community college class at a time, you might expect them to get about half of their usual homeschool workload completed.

 5. Don’t double up with homeschool classes.
 One whole college class equals one whole high school credit.
 That means, for instance, that a community college class in English is the only English class needed that year.
 On the other hand, it also means that a community college class goes faster than a high school class - twice as fast or more.
-(Check out my post, Two for the Price of One, for more details.)
+(Check out my post, Benefits of Dual Credit for Homeschoolers, for more details.)

 6. Withdraw from class if necessary.
 At most colleges, a student can withdraw from class within the first few days.
 This might be an option if you believe your child will be completely overwhelmed by the work listed in the syllabus, or if you decide the class content or professor is inappropriate.